SciML/SciMLDocs/docs/src/highlevels/interfaces.md

 `x isa AbstractGPUArray` in order to find out if a user's operation is on the GPU and specialize computations.

+## RecipesBase.jl: Standard Plotting Recipe Interface

+[RecipesBase.jl](https://github.com/JuliaPlots/RecipesBase.jl) defines the common interface for plotting recipes, composable transformations of Julia data types into simpler data types for visualization with libraries such as Plots.jl and Makie.jl.
+SciML libraries attempt to always include plot recipes wherever possible for ease of visualization.

 ## Tables.jl: Common Interface for Tablular Data Types

 [Tables.jl](https://github.com/JuliaData/Tables.jl) is a common interface for defining tabular data